HEALTH INSURANCE IN CHINA FOR FOREIGNERS

 There is currently around 30 privately owned local insurance providers.
 Some of the major players are PingAn Health, ZhongAn, PICC and TianPing.
 Major drawback of why most expatriates in China prefer to go with international insurance companies instead is language barrier.
 Lastly, quite a few paperwork with local companies as well s ongoing hotline servicing will only be handled in Chinese language outside of working hours.

-Getting expatriate health insurance in China will give you peace of mind of knowing that you won’t be facing bankruptcy due to major illness.
+Getting expatriate health insurance in China will give you the peace of mind of knowing that you won’t be facing bankruptcy due to a major illness.
 Another reasons what we see from most clients it is convenience.
 Convenience comes in several forms, such as access to better healthcare in China.

 For more information see our article regarding how much does it cost to see a doctor in China.